-NOTE 4 The minor dimension of an opening is the diameter of the largest sphere that will pass through the opening.

-- b) for any hole, recess, or other opening having: - a minor dimension larger than the diameter of the collar of probe A but less than 187 mm when probe A is used, or - a minor dimension larger than the diameter of the collar of probe B but less than 230 mm when probe B is used, determine the total insertion depth for accessibility by inserting the appropriate probe, with the extension shown in Figure 21 in any direction for up to 2,25 times the minor dimension of the hole, recess, or opening, measured from any point in the plane of the opening;
+- a) For any hole, recess, or other opening having a minor dimension (see NOTE 2) smaller than the collar diameter of the appropriate probe, insert the probe so that the total insertion depth for accessibility is up to the collar; - NOTE 2 The minor dimension of an opening is the diameter of the largest sphere that will pass through the opening. - b) for any hole, recess, or other opening having: - 1) a minor dimension larger than the diameter of the collar of probe A but less than 187 mm when probe A is used, or - 2) a minor dimension larger than the diameter of the collar of probe B but less than 230 mm when probe B is used, determine the total insertion depth for accessibility by inserting the appropriate probe, with the extension shown in Figure 21 in any direction for up to 2,25 times the minor dimension of the hole, recess, or opening, measured from any point in the plane of the opening;

-- c) for any hole, recess, or other opening having: - a minor dimension of 187 mm or larger when probe A is used, or - a minor dimension of 230 mm or larger when probe B is used, the total insertion depth for accessibility is unrestricted unless other holes, recesses, or openings within the original hole, recess, or opening are encountered that have dimensions conforming to a) or b) of this sub-clause; in such instances, follow the procedure in a) or b) as appropriate.
+- c) for any hole, recess, or other opening having: - 1) a minor dimension of 187 mm or larger when probe A is used, or - 2) a minor dimension of 230 mm or larger when probe B is used, the total insertion depth for accessibility is unrestricted unless other holes, recesses, or openings within the original hole, recess, or opening are encountered that have dimensions conforming to a) or b) of this sub-clause; in such instances, follow the procedure in a) or b) as appropriate.
 If both probes shall be used, a minor dimension of 187 mm or larger shall determine the unrestricted access.